BennyLouie/simple-pokemon-battles/README.md

 Starts up this project.
 This app has been defaulted to run on PORT 3001.

-### PLEASE take your time when battling.
-Do not press the two battle options too quickly.
-Wait for the message container to finish loading first!

 ### A Brief Summary

 This is a very simple game that simulates a Pokemon Battle.
 There are no attributes or special attack moves.